Earthquakes Today — July 5, 2026

 Why are there so many earthquakes today?

 Earthquakes occur constantly along tectonic plate boundaries.
 Apparent clusters are usually normal background seismicity, aftershock sequences from a recent larger event, or earthquake swarms in specific regions.
-Today's count of 146 is below average activity.
+Today's count of 170 is normal activity.

 Where can I see earthquakes near me?